thunder1907/Tetris/README.md

    - shape - A 2D vector representing the shape of the tetromino.
    - x and y - Position of the tetromino on the board.
    - color - An integer representing the tetromino's color.
-3. **Boolean :**
-   - Tracks whether it is a valid move or not.
-   - Prevents unnecessary computations once the game ends.

 ## Credits💳: